EthanM317/Bag-It/README.md

 ![Example output](./blueprint/TestExample.png)

-Paste http://localhost:5173/ into your browser of choice to preview the website.
+Paste the link (in this example http://localhost:5173/) into your browser of choice to preview the website.

 ## Alternative for MacOS/Linux Users [Terminal]
 ### Install the dependencies: